UKHomeOffice/asl-kube-templates/README.md

 * `memory` - the memory limit assigned to your app - default: `'512Mi'`
 * `env` - a map of environment variables defined on your app
 * `nginx` - a map of environment variables defined on your nginx proxy

+### Redis Options

+The following minimal options must be defined:

+* `name` - the name for your deployment
+* `clients` - defines the name of the pods which will be granted network access to the redis instance
+* `passwordName` - the secret name for the redis password secret
+* `passwordKey` - the secret key for the redis password secret

+Additional options:

+* `replicas` - the number of instances of your app to run - default: `1`
+* `prefix` - prefixes the file names of the generated files - default `'redis-'`